atetc/Problem-Sets-in-Java-and-Kotlin/README.md

                                         In the second example, doubling the number is unnecessary, so we need to push the blue button nine times.

+[SET 2.2] (src/java/atetc/set2/Q2.java) You've got an array of ints (array is NOT sorted).
+Find two elements without a pair.

 ###Testing

 [Coverage by tests 2.1 - 2.3](src/test/atetc/TestSet2.java)